Gibberlings3/iesdp/README.md

 - added forum&github links to the landing page
 - opcodes are now in individual files and partly merged for easier comparison
 - opcodes partly use styled notes
+- opcodes now have links to versions in other engines

 # content changes
 - fixed chargen title